 Beginning in January 2022 we will be offering on a trial basis a morning and afternoon shuttle bus service between the new campus and nearby train stations, as well as between a few locations in central Tokyo and the new campus.
 An email with details about the service was sent to all parents in September.
 Thank you to all parents who submitted the registration surveys.

-The new campus has over 100 bicycle parking slots for students.
+The new campus has over 150 bicycle parking racks for students.
 Nearby bicycle parking for parents or other visitors is also available.
 Details will be provided closer to the move.

 Car Access and Parking